PranavEranki/SSD-Algorithm/README.md

 # Object Detection using Single Shot MultiBox Detector
+*Author : Pranav Eranki 2018*

 The aim of this project is to implement a neural network for object detection that has a good accuracy while allowing a fast inference time.
-This is done by implementing the algorithm Single Shot MultiBox Detector (SSD).
+This is done by implementing the Single Shot MultiBox Detector (SSD) algorithm.

 The original paper about the Single Shot MultiBox Detector can be found at https://arxiv.org/pdf/1512.02325.pdf.

-This project is a research project created in fulfillment of requirements for the course "Object Recognition and Image Understanding" at Heidelberg University in the summer semester 2018.
+This was a project made for fun and for exploring further the creation and usage of the SSD.

+__Extension of AI Workshop 9__

 ## Project Structure